Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Numerical methods

 Typically, the numerical instability in Euler's method occurs when ${\cal L}_k$ is the most negative (i.e., at large wavevectors).
 However, in this method, $\expF{{\cal L}_k t}$ is very small in this limit so that instability is completely avoided.
 To complete the picture, the non-linear term must be approximated as was done for $H(\psi)$ in the preceding section.
 Considering Eq.~\eqref{eq:ff1} for $\widehat{\psi}_{k}(t+\Delta t)$ and approximating (explicitly) $\widehat{N}_k(t') \approx \widehat{N}_k(t)$ gives

 while other approximations of $\widehat{N}(t')$ may be considered as well.
 Eq.~\eqref{eq:spec} provides a relatively simple method of updating the field $\psi$ at one time step, although it requires Fourier transforms of $\psi$ and $N(\psi)$ and an inverse Fourier transform of $\widehat{\psi}_k$ per time step.
 While the method eliminates the Euler instability, the free energy will increase if the time step is too large, which should not occur.
 Nevertheless, depending on the specific model, it is possible to use time steps that are tens or hundreds of times larger than those used in the Euler algorithm.
 For the amplitude expansion, this method is directly applicable as the linear pieces of the equations of motion for $\eta_m$ are not coupled to any other amplitudes.
+Representative examples of APFC numerical simulations exploiting the Fourier pseudo-spectral method can be found, e.g., in Refs.~\cite{Hirvonen2016,Smirman2017,Huang2010,Mkhonta2013,Ofori-Opoku2013,XuPRB2016,Huter2017,Spatschek2010,HeinonenPRE2014,Jreidini2021}.